krishops/word_definer/README.md

 You can now clone the project by running `git clone https://github.com/krishops/word_definer` in the terminal.

-This app is also available at HEROKU LINK HERE.
+This app is also available at https://shielded-plains-20120.herokuapp.com/.

 ## Project Testing

 Within the root directory, run the command `docker-compose run --rm web bundle exec rspec` to run the rspec tests of the project.
 Testing should output:
-**19 examples, 1 failures**
+**21 examples, 0 failures**

 ## Known Bugs

-App is unable to update or delete definitions of words.
-Integration test for deleting a word fails.
+There are no known bugs.

 ## License